paolam8770/FA25EC3/developer_log.md

 * started assignment, worked on constructor and initializing the root ptr to null ptr
 * first commit was today, files edited were developer\_log.md and tree.h, committed just to mark me starting the proj

+12/7/25

+* worked on creating createRoot --> handling if root is not nullptr with a return statement at the start, otherwise if it is equal to null then going through the steps
+* still only edited / worked on tree.h and filling out the dev log